Pricing Tools | Bookkeeping | Startup and Profit Centers | Consultation Marketing Guidance | Become a Virtual Assistant / Training

 By Nina Feldman & Marlene McCall

 Wondering about the overall costs and time involved in running a VA or Office Support practice?
-Here is a worksheet researched and put together by two experienced business owners for the Pricing Roundtable at the IVAA 2nd Annual Summit, October 24, 2003.
+Here is a worksheet researched and put together by two experienced business owners for the Pricing Roundtable at the IVAA 2nd Annual Summit, October 24, 2003 and updated in 2018.
 Free!

 Quickbooks allows you to download a trial version for 60 days with no risk.
 (If you have access to more than one e-mail address, you could probably do this several times.)

 Lynda.com has excellent tutorials.
 You can get unlimited lessons on any program for just $25/month, with no long term commitment. https://www.lynda.com/search?q=quickbooks+2017